 This is common thinking, but not true

 Mutual funds are highly secured in terms of structure.
 The way it’s designed and regulated by SEBI, it’s almost impossible for investors to lose money due to a scam or AMC going bankrupt.
-Your mutual funds units does not lie with AMC (it just takes decision of buying and selling).
-Units and all the money lies with custodian and highly secure.
+Your mutual fund’s units does not lie with AMC (it just takes the decision of buying and selling).
+Units and all the money lies with the custodian and highly secure.

 How the fund will perform in future is totally a function of what decisions fund manager takes in future.
 HDFC Top 200 is a classic example, where the fund who ruled the mutual fund world is now not one of the top 10 funds.

-Another example is SBI Maxgain tax saver which was one of the best ELSS fund some years back, but is now replaced by many others.
+Another example is the SBI Maxgain tax saver which was one of the best ELSS funds some years back but is now replaced by many others.

-Here is a study by Yahoo Finance on this topic with respect to funds in US, which tells that around 92% top performers do not remain top performers after two years.
+Here is a study by Yahoo Finance on this topic with respect to funds in the US, which tells that around 92% of top performers do not remain top performers after two years.

 Diversification is an abused word, at least in mutual funds.

-When you add another mutual funds, most of the stocks might be same and also in same proportion, giving you very little extra diversification.
+When you add another mutual fund, most of the stocks might be the same and also in the same proportion, giving you very little extra diversification.
 When you add 3rd fund and 4th fund, almost no diversification happens.
 Below is the portfolio of one mutual fund and you can see how much they have diversified already.

-A lot of people think that unless they have demat account, they can’t invest in mutual funds.
-You can invest in mutual funds from your demat provider also , but it’s not mandatory.
+A lot of people think that unless they have a Demat Account, they can’t invest in mutual funds.
+You can invest in mutual funds from your Demat provider also, but it’s not mandatory.

-So when you invest from ICICIDirect or HDFC Securities, you are actually investing via a demat account and the units you get sits in your demat account.
+So when you invest from ICICIDirect or HDFC Securities, you are actually investing via a Demat account and the units you get sit in your Demat account.